Indian Traditional Dress

 Despite globalization, India has managed to preserve its traditional dresses, a fundamental part of its culture.
 Even if there are dozens of traditional dresses worn both by women and men, there are some items that are widely recognized everywhere: everybody knows about the saree, dhot, and dastar.

-The saree, worn by women, is a long dress that covers the right should and leaves the midriff bare, while the dhoti is worn mostly by men, is a long piece of cloth wrapped around the legs and knotted to the waist.
+The saree, worn by women, is a long dress that covers the right shoulder and leaves the midriff bare, while the dhoti is worn mostly by men, is a long piece of cloth wrapped around the legs and knotted to the waist.
 Last but not least, and maybe one of the most recognizable items of Indian attires, is the dastar, the turban mostly worn by Sikh.

 Keep reading our article to learn more about India traditional dresses.